gmr9387/valtara-nucleus/README.md

 Evaluate a decision
 Code
 nucleus decision context.json
-Status
+9. Status
 Nucleus is currently in active development as part of the Valtaris ecosystem.

-License
+10. License
 MIT (or your preferred license — add later)

-Author
+11. Author
-George (Valtaris Systems)
+George — Valtaris Systems